 Overall, greek yogurt is a great way to pack in the nutrition, help to eliminate your sugar cravings, and give you the energy your body needs to start the day.

 Greek yogurt can be eaten in many different ways, so it's easy to change it up from day to day.
 You can add it to your morning smoothies to make them extra creamy, eat with fresh fruit, or even eat it on top of your pancakes or waffles.

-Try these lunch ideas.
+2. Try these probiotic-rich lunch ideas.

 Whether you pack your lunch for work each day or need something quick to make while working from home or taking care of little ones, we've got a few healthy ideas to satisfy your appetite, which all include fermented foods.
 You can find all the recipes in this article 5 Quick and Healthy Ideas for Lunch & A Happy Gut.